-A team of fifteen clinical and health psychology experts, each holding a master’s degree or higher, collaboratively developed a comprehensive dataset of pre-scripted, tree-structured dialogues as Fig~\ref{fig:dataset_example} designed to support physical activity interventions.
-Based on the psychotherapeutic techniques of Motivational Interviewing (MI)~\cite{mi-1,mi-2} and Cognitive Behavioral Therapy (CBT)~\cite{cbt-1}, these dialogue scripts target therapeutic scenarios common in behavioral interventions.
-Examples of crafted dialogue scripts are shown in Figure~\ref{fig:dialogue_example}, covering topics such as ``rating confidence of change'' in MI and ``Supportive Social Environment'' in CBT.
+\camera{A team of fifteen experts (i.e., research associates, each holding a BSc or higher degree in clinical or health psychology),} collaboratively developed a comprehensive dataset of pre-scripted, tree-structured dialogues designed to support physical activity interventions.
+Pre-scripted dialogues include both dialogue content and flows in tree-structure as shown in Fig~\ref{fig:dataset_example}.
+Grounded in the psychotherapeutic techniques of MI~\cite{mi-1,mi-2} and CBT~\cite{cbt-1}, these scripts target common therapeutic scenarios in behavioral interventions.
+Examples of crafted dialogues are shown in Fig~\ref{fig:dialogue_example}, covering topics such as ``rating confidence of change'' in MI and ``supportive social environment'' in CBT.

-The creation process began with a brainstorming session, where experts identified key psychotherapeutic topics related to behavioral interventions, particularly those focused on promoting physical activity.
-Topics such as overcoming barriers to exercise, enhancing sleep hygiene, and incorporating mindfulness practices were selected to encompass diverse therapeutic situations.
-Each expert individually crafted dialogue scripts for specific topics, ensuring that the dataset represented the depth and variability of real therapeutic interactions and reflected both MI and CBT frameworks.
-To ensure the scripts were clear, coherent, and authentic to therapeutic settings, a think-aloud protocol~\cite{think_aloud} was implemented.
-Three participants, independent of the dataset development, reviewed the scripts, verbalizing their thought processes as they interpreted the dialogues.
-This qualitative method provided valuable feedback on the clarity and flow of the conversations~\cite{alhadreti2018rethinking,guss2018thinking,joe2015use}, guiding refinements to ensure therapeutic realism and ease of interpretation.
+The creation process began with brainstorming sessions, where experts identified key psychotherapeutic topics relevant to behavioral interventions, focusing on physical activity.
+Topics like overcoming exercise barriers and improving sleep hygiene were chosen to cover diverse intervention scenarios.
+Each expert then crafted dialogues for specific topics, ensuring the dataset captured the depth and variability of real therapy while adhering to MI and CBT principles.
+To ensure clarity and authenticity, a think-aloud protocol~\cite{think_aloud} was used.

-The final dataset comprises 26 distinct psychotherapeutic topics (e.g., ``rating confidence of change''), designed to mirror typical MI and CBT sessions focused on promoting physical activity.
-Each topic contains an average of 53 dialogue turns, simulating natural interactions between therapist and client.
-In total, the dataset includes 1,400 utterances, carefully crafted to address barriers, motivations, and strategies for behavioral change, while maintaining the natural flow of dialogue.